cinqua/BattleSounds/notes.md

 Make sure your [`.gitignore`](/.gitignore) excludes media file. and store video /audio elsewhere, eg dropbox public folder, or amazon s3 bucket.
 Don't commit media to git. makes the repo heavy, because of how git stores snapshots of files.

+if you got custom domain it automatically make the github page with your domain + suffix of project eg `http://pietropassarelli.com/BattleSounds` with no extra effort.

 ## Google drive for slides

 [slides](https://docs.google.com/presentation/d/19TB4CpkCDqMJQvhmZF3I9AN7IQ0VsIA8nsfpdHkfDss/edit#slide=id.p)